 Before the cans enter their final hot water bath, they are individually weighed by these experts, and adjusted accordingly.

-Prepped cans are then packaged up onto pallets in this massive warehouse, where Kurt (pictured below) gave us the lowdown on how they were left unlabeled until orders were confirmed.
-Most are wrapped with the classic black Oregon Fruit Products labels, but others are labeled for large grocery store brand labels.
+Prepped cans are then packaged up onto pallets in this massive warehouse.
+Here, Kurt (pictured below) gave us the lowdown on how they were left unlabeled until orders were confirmed.
+Most are wrapped with the classic black Oregon Fruit Products labels.
+But, others are labeled for large grocery store brand labels.

-Here's a fun fact: did you know that the series of numbers and letters on each canned goods item actually has a rhyme and reason to it?
-Each batch of canned goods is given a specific code, so if for any reason there are problems with the fruit, they can determine which batch may have had the issue by knowing the code on the bottom of the can.
+Did you know: the series of numbers and letters on each canned item has a rhyme and reason to it?
+Each batch of canned goods is given a specific code.
+If for any reason there are problems with the fruit, they can determine which batch may have had the issue.
+They can tell by the code on the bottom of the can.

 Our last stop of the day was across the street to the Oregon Fruit Products test kitchen.
 Here, the kids were going to meet a real live Food Scientist -- isn't that the best title ever?
 My kids were so excited to meet a Food Scientist!
 Especially Bliss Girl, who currently wants to be a scientist of some sort someday.

-Food Scientist Quynh showed us all how to make a few different recipes using their specialty canned fruit, starting with showing us how simple it is to blend up a can of frozen fruit, add some lemon juice, and make these incredibly sweet, fruitful popsicles.
+Food Scientist Quynh showed us all how to make a few different recipes using their specialty canned fruit.
+She started with showing us how simple it is to blend up a can of frozen fruit.
+Then add some lemon juice, and make these incredibly sweet, fruitful popsicles.

 My kids loved these!
-We actually have a couple of similar popsicles left in our freezer right now from a batch that we made at home recently.
+We have similar popsicles left in our freezer right now from a batch that we made at home recently.